Overview of Mount Everest Climbing

 Flight cost from Kathmandu to Lukla airport

-The first step for Mount Everest climbing step begins to form the flight to Lukla airport for Kathmandu.
+The Mount Everest climbing begins with the flight to Lukla airport from Kathmandu.
 You will reach Lukla from Kathmandu within 35 – 40 minutes.
-The cost of that flight is USD 200 per flight per person and it runs every morning scheduled from 6:00 am and 11:00 am the flight to Luka operates daily through free baggage several.
-It is best to take the early morning flight to Lukla as there is less chance of flight cancellation due to bad weather, fog, and wind.
-You can book a flight to Lukla online as well and the cost is slightly cheaper online.
+The cost of that flight is USD 200 per flight per person.
+It runs every morning, scheduled from 6:00 a.m. to 11:00 a.m.
+The flight to Luka operates daily through free baggage.

-If you want a consistent flight you can do booking at least three months in advance.
-For baggage allowance the size should be a minimum is 10kg per person.
+For baggage allowance, the size should be a minimum of 10kg per person.
 Hand luggage is 5-6kg allowed.
-Excess baggage is charged at the rate of US $1 per excess kg.
-It is not compulsory to take a flight to reach Lukla, you can also use ground transportation.
-But the flight way is to consider to be the fastest and cheapest way for transportation.
+They charge excess baggage in the US $1 per extra kg.
+It is optional to take a flight to reach Lukla.
+You can also use ground transportation.
+However, flight is the fastest and cheapest means of transportation.

 Everest expedition

-Mount Everest has 2 climbing routes South and North
+Mount Everest has two climbing routes, South and North.

 Some of the other miscellaneous Mount Everest climbing cost